 How To Tell If Your Rabbit Is Pregnant:

-- Babies in the nest box.
-That’s the indication I can always count on.
+Rabbit pregnancies almost always last 30 days.
+If you think your rabbit is pregnant, make sure to check the nest box for babies around day 30!
 Although, if it’s day 30 and there are no babies don’t despair, sometimes rabbits can go a few days longer.
 I had one doe that always had her babies on day 32.
 I’ve read that some rabbits may take as long as 35 days, so if no babies by day 36 RE-BREED!

 Once your doe does have babies, check the nest and remove any dead ones.
 She won’t neglect the litter even if you take a look around.
 Make sure they really are dead first, and not just overly chilled.
 You can sometimes warm them up.
 If she didn’t pull enough fur, add some more.
 (You can save some from those false pregnancies, or if you have a doe that pulls a lot).